jaoz1nx/jaoz1nx/README.md

 Here are some ideas to get you started:

-I am JOAO
+-I am JOAO
-I'm 16 years old
+-I'm 16 years old
-I'm in the 1st year of high school
+-I'm in the 1st year of high school
-I play football in my free time
+-I play football in my free time

 ![](octocat-1723818475675.png)